 - Request for refund of the permit fee for the LCRP will not be entertained.

-- If an LCRP application is made less than five working days before the day of entry to South Lantau (eg an application made on or after 19 February 2016 for access to South Lantau on 26 February 2016), the applicant, or his/her authorized person, must collect the LCRP in person at the New Territories Regional Office of the Transport Department at 7/F, Mong Kok Government Offices, 30 Luen Wan Street, Kowloon.
+- For an LCRP application that is made less than five working days before the day of entry to South Lantau (e.g. an application made on a first-come, first-served basis on or after 19 July 2022 for access to South Lantau on 26 July 2022), the applicant or his authorised person must collect the LCRP in person at the New Territories Regional Office of the TD at 7/F, Mong Kok Government Offices, 30 Luen Wan Street, Kowloon.

-- If an LCRP application is made five working days, or more, before the date of entry to South Lantau (eg an application made on or before 18 February 2016 for access to South Lantau on 26 February 2016), the TD will send the LCRP to the applicant by surface mail.
+- For an LCRP application made five working days or more before the date of entry to South Lantau (e.g. an application made on or before 18 July 2022 for access to South Lantau on 26 July 2022), the TD will send the LCRP to the applicant by surface mail.

 Conditions of the LCRP